-UCB's Global Tax team is part of UCB's Corporate Development and Finance department.
+The Global Tax team is part of UCB's Corporate Development and Finance department.
 The Head of Tax reports to the Head of Group Finance and Chief Financial Officer.
-Additionally, the Head of Tax regularly interacts with and reports to the executive committee and the audit committee (of UCB SA) on UCB's tax strategy and results, determining tax positions and tax risks.
+Additionally, the Head of Tax regularly interacts with and reports to the Executive Committee and the Audit Committee (of UCB SA) on UCB's tax strategy and results, determining tax positions and tax risks.
+UCB's External Sustainability Advisory Board has access to all UCB Board tax documents and may review them where appropriate.

-To comply with different reporting and filing obligations across the globe, UCB ensures that its tax professionals have the necessary qualifications and receive ongoing training.
+To comply with different reporting and filing obligations across the globe, UCB ensures that its tax professionals have the necessary qualifications and receive ongoing trainings.

-UCB Tax team partners with Internal IT and tax technology specialists and leading accounting firms to deliver high-quality compliance and statutory filings across the globe, using the most adequate tax technologies available.
+The UCB Tax team partners with Internal Digital Technology, Tax Technology specialists, and Leading Accounting firms to deliver high-quality compliance and statutory filings globally, using the most adequate tax technologies available.
 To secure UCB's tax commitments worldwide and the consistent application of UCB's tax strategy, UCB is using centralized databases and online tools.

 UCB prepares its consolidated Group financial statements (including taxes) in accordance with International Financial Reporting Standards (IFRS) and interpretations issued by the IFRS Interpretations Committee (IFRS IC) as endorsed by the European Union.
-Taxes, forming an integrated part of UCB's consolidated financial statements, are reviewed by Group's statutory auditors.
+Taxes, forming an integrated part of UCB's consolidated financial statements, are reviewed by the Group's statutory auditors.